saivinay997/opensource_llm_deployment/README.md

 You can set the following environment variables:

 - `CUDA_VISIBLE_DEVICES`: Specify which GPU to use
-- `TRANSFORMERS_CACHE`: Set custom cache directory for models
+- `HF_HOME`: Set custom cache directory for models
 - `HF_HOME`: Set Hugging Face home directory

 ### Authentication for Gated Models